MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 The `GOPATH` is where packages get installed.

 The default value for `GOPATH` is the user `~/go`.
-But you can setup paths specific to a project, to isolate your environment.
+But you can set up paths specific to a project, to isolate your environment.

 > The command `go env GOPATH` prints the effective current `GOPATH`; it prints the default location if the environment variable is unset.